Our hire period is for up to 7 days. If you need the bin longer there is a small daily hire charge.

 Our trucks are much larger than your car so please consider the following;

-Make sure you have access for the truck.
+- Make sure you have access to the truck.
 Advise any contractors to leave room for the delivery of the bin & the pickup of the bin when full.

-As a rough guide a loaded standard 6′ x 4′ box trailer is about 1 cubic metre or about 10 barrow loads.
-If you think you have 4 trailer loads of rubbish then a 4-metre bin is the one for you, 6 trailer loads is a 6 metre bin & so on.
+As a rough guide, a loaded standard 6′ x 4′ box trailer is about 1 metre cubic or about 10 barrow loads.
+If you think you have 4 trailer loads of rubbish then a 4 metre cubic bin is the one for you, 6 trailer loads is a 6 metre cubic bin & so on.

 Should you find green waste mixed through your rubbish or hazardous materials placed in the bin you must rectify this before filling the bin any further.